EddieHubCommunity/support/discord-readme.md

 DAILY:

--> #healthfitness: share your tips on health and fitness so we can be healthfitness together.
+-> #healthfitness: share your tips on health and fitness so we can be healthy together.

 -> #standup: everyday of code, give us your standup updates!
 What you did yesterday,what you plan to do today and any blockers?